tannerdolby/eleventy-plugin-metagen/README.md

 # eleventy-plugin-add-meta-tags

-An Eleventy plugin that allows you to use a [shortcode](https://www.11ty.dev/docs/shortcodes/) that generates document metadata containing: Open Graph, Twitter card, generic meta tags and a canonical link.
+An Eleventy plugin that allows you to use a [shortcode](https://www.11ty.dev/docs/shortcodes/) which generates document metadata containing: Open Graph, Twitter card, generic meta tags and a canonical link.

 ## What does it do?
 It turns [shortcodes](https://www.11ty.dev/docs/shortcodes/) like this: